iamasink/webpage/content/blog/2024-12-03-1_bluesky-custom-feed.md

 happens to me if i run a nextjs dev server on port 3000 and visit the feed.

 [^1]: shortname - i think this is also referred to as the *record name*, but i will just refer to it as shortname. its what shows up in the url if you click on the published feed on your profile, eg in `https://bsky.app/profile/iamas.ink/feed/test2`, its `test2`

+# actually making a feed
+i wanted to see if it was possible to create a feed that was all custom domain handles.. unfortunately the firehose doesn't return the handle, only the DID so i have to resolve the handle for every single post.. so i'll just keep a cache of users that have been resolved so i can slightly reduce the load,  surely it'll be fine... it hasn't caused any issues so far but i imagine if i run it for longer (days+) then it will have some issues.